 The state has prioritized and recommended projects for selection under AMRUT (AMRUT Guidelines; para 7).
-The State has identified projects based on gap analysis and financial strength of concerned departments and choose those area in the first year that have prospect in people's immediate needs and importance, in provision of water supply and sewerage.
-While prioritizing projects, universal coverage of sewerage has been water supply and given top priority.
+The State has identified projects based on gap analysis and financial strength concerned departments and choose those area in the first year that have prospect in people's immediate needs and importance, in provision of water supply and sewerage.
+While prioritizing projects, universal coverage of water supply and sewerage has been given top priority.